Code-Institute-Submissions/Sarah-LB-Milestone3_BookClub_DecResub/README.md

 ### Further Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhoneS & Samsung Galaxy Fold.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhoneSE & Samsung Galaxy Fold.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.